 Warn Them About The Consequences

 A highly effective way to ensure your child looks after their teeth is to make sure that they are fully aware of the consequences of not doing so.
 Although you might have been careful to instill this in them, have you done it appropriately, and have you made it really crystal clear just how important it is?
 If you are like most parents, you could probably still do some work here.
 When they know about the consequences of not looking after their teeth, they are just so much more likely to stay on top of it.
 That doesn’t mean that you need to scare or frighten them, but you should make sure that you are being perfectly clear from the get-go.

 Teach Them Proper Technique

 Clearly, one of the most essential things is that they are brushing their teeth regularly, and properly.
-That means that you are going to have to teach them the proper brushing technique – and here is where a lot of parents fail to really know what to do, perhaps because they themselves are not fully aware of what good brushing looks like.
+That means that you are going to have to teach them the proper brushing technique – and here is where a lot of parents fail to really know what to do, perhaps because they themselves are not fully aware of what good brushing and rinsing looks like.
+Be sure to use kids mouthwash when doing so.
 However, it’s important that you learn properly so that you can then teach them, and doing so is going to make all the difference when it comes to ensuring that they have great dental hygiene in the future.
 This is absolutely something that you should be spending time on if you really want their teeth to be in good shape as much as possible.